 The results show most readily in photographs where there are solid areas that change in brightness, such as the gradation from light to dark in a beautiful blue sky.

-It also shows up in portraits where the transition from bright highlights to shaded areas.
+It also shows up in portraits where the transition from bright highlights to shaded areas can be distracting.

-Another important upgrade for the Canon 6D is the superior 9-point focusing grid.
+Another important upgrade for the Canon 6D is the superior 11-point focusing grid.
 Even the Canon 5D Mark II only had a 9-point focusing grid.

-You can see how much bigger a full-frame sensor is compared to other popular formats.
+You can see how much bigger a full-frame sensor of the 6D is compared to other popular formats.
 You can also see why I like my G1X Mark II so much.